JunyueCaoLab/EasySci/README.md

 •	gene_annotation.csv/exon_annotation.csv: gene or exon annotation csv file
 •	expression_matrix.mtx: gene or exon x cell expression matrix in sparse matrix format (matrix market format)

-The cells are not filtered by any criteria, but during the computational pipeline the reads originating from the shortdT and random hexamer RT primers are merged.
-The pipeline assumes that the barcoded oligos from the reference publication were used in the reverse transcription ans ligation steps.
+The cells are not filtered by any criteria, but during the computational pipeline the reads originating from the shortdT and random hexamer RT primers of the same cells are merged.
+The pipeline assumes that the barcoded oligos from the reference publication were used in the reverse transcription and ligation steps.

 ## Reference: